sujrd/suj-pusher/README.md

 ## Features

 - Support both APN and GCM push services with a simple unified API interface.
-- Keep persistent connections to APN following Apple recommendation.
+- Keep persistent connections to APN following Apple's recommendations.
+- Uses the APN protocol version 2 for batched notifications.
 - Use redis pub/sub mechanism for real time push notifications.
 No polling.
 - No need to set APN certificates or GCM api keys in configuration files or pusher startup.
 These are sent in a per request basis.
 This allows support for multiple APN certs and GCM api keys in a single Pusher instance.
 - EventMachine based to handle in the order of thousands of push requests per second.